Maprunner/rg2/README.md

 # Routegadget 2.0

+## Latest news
+Version 0.5.0 was released on 15 February 2014 and has been installed on all routegadget.co.uk sites.
+The main changes are:
+* Enhanced GPS file adjustment.
+You can now add intermediate points to your route and adjust them.
+* Improved touch interface that should support drag and pinch-zoom on most devices.
+* Configuration menu (cog icon in top right).
+You can set course overprint and route line widths and set map intensity.
+* Replay control panel is now only displayed when you are on the results tab.
+* Several other minor improvements based on user feedback.

 ## What is RouteGadget?
 Routegadget is a Web application for drawing and comparing orienteering routes.
 The original version was developed by Jarkko Ryyppö, and it is now used by [orienteering clubs around the world] (http://www.routegadget.net).
 This includes a very big user base